International Day of The Girl Child 2020

 My Voice, Our Equal Future

 It is a known fact that girls are experts on their own needs and unique realities and all they need is the right support made up of opportunities and skills to make their voices heard.
 Without this, it is impossible to know exactly what a girl believes is best for her immediate and near future.
-This is why it is important to give girls a voice and to listen to them when they speak.
+This is why it is important to give girls power and a voice and to listen to them when they speak.

 Why The Voices Of Girls Matter?